Phrynomantis microps: Reproduction and mating

 Spawning of Phrynomantis microps is fairly typical, with the male forming an amplexus and fertilizing the female.
 They then remain coupled while they finish walking to a nearby pond, where immediately after fertilization the egg clutches are laid.
 The number of eggs laid varies considerably, with the number from observed spawnings ranging from 100 to 600+ eggs.
 The eggs are white or yellowish.
 Tadpoles hatch after two days, and are translucent.
 The tadpoles metamorphose into froglets in 40 days and then leave the water.

 Phrynomantis microps will only search for mates during the rainy season of their respective habitats, which vary in duration and precipitation rates.
 It will lay multiple clutches that are split into multiple clutches of eggs of varying sizes.
 Locations are both within and between separate ponds formed by the rain.
-For example, in the CNP, reproductive activity was measured from 1992-1996.
+For example, in the CNP, reproductive activity was measured from 1992 to 1996.
 While from 1992 to 1994 reproductive activity – male calling, clutches – was only observed after rainfalls of more than 16mm, from 1995 to 1996 the same was found after rainfall of only 2mm.
 Over the course of the same years, Phrynomantis microps in another reserve in Benin would exhibit reproductive activity at different rainfall rates.
 However, more rain always leads to increased spawning.

-After a day of sufficient heavy rainfall, males emerge out of their burrows at night to call while they migrate towards ponds.
-They will call at most for 1-3 nights.
-A female arrives and spawning lasts 20-34 minutes.
+After a day of sufficient heavy rainfall, males emerge from their burrows at night to call while they migrate towards ponds.
+They will call at most for 1–3 nights.
+A female arrives and spawning lasts 20–34 minutes.
 One to nine spawning bouts produce a clutch, which the couples spread by swimming around the pond where they mated.
 In order to lessen the risk of losing the entire clutch to predation, it is spread into multiple clutches.
 This is done within one pond or even between ponds.
 The clutch size therefore varies considerably, ranging from 30 to 1400 eggs – sometimes representing the reproductive investment of two females.
 Tadpoles that hatch are translucent to camouflage from predators, but will also swarm in the presence of a possible predator.
 Swarms can reach up to 4000 individuals.
 Despite this, the survival rate of clutch to adult is only about 0.1%.
 This is also due to ponds drying up, killing any remaining tadpoles.
 While other frog species predict the viability of ponds before laying their eggs, it appears Phrynomantis microps does not.
 Phrynomantis microps also live much farther away from ponds than other frog species, which could make visiting ponds to check their viability more costly.